 Pvt.
 Willis Sanford Eckard enlisted in the U.S. Army May 12, 1918.
 He served overseas from July 1918 to February 1919 in the Sixth Division, 52nd Infantry, and participated in the Meuse-Argonne offensive.
 He married in 1925 and was father to several stepchildren, having none of his own.
 Exposure to mustard gas damaged his lungs, causing chronic health issues.
 It also appears he struggled with PTSD and aphasia.
 Willis spent his last 25+ years in Veterans Facilities, ultimately passing away in 1966 at the facility in Mountain Home, Tennessee.
 Pvt Willis Sanford Eckard is Ronald Eckard’s great uncle.
 Information about Ronald’s ancestors can be found in his book, Eckards: From the Rhine to Limerock.

 Pvt.
 John Sterling Taylor was a member of the 72d Bombardment Squadron during WWI.
 His previous experience was in the WV National Guard for 5 months, which made him part of the 28% of soldiers with prior experience.
-John ultimately succumbed after a long battle with “far advanced” tuberculosis in 1941 at Oteen Sanitarium in Asheville, NC, leaving behind a widow and five young children.
+John ultimately succumbed after a long battle with “far advanced” tuberculosis in 1941 at Oteen Sanitarium in Asheville, NC, leaving behind a wife and five young children.
 The WV American Legion of Cheat Valley met his body near his home but it is unknown where he was buried.
 Pvt.
 John Sterling Taylor was the stepson of Pvt.
 Willis Sanford Eckard, Ronald Eckard’s great uncle.

 Submitted by Jim Ring & Margery Ring Leuschner: